JamBrains/jam-docs/docs/basics/chain-spec/xlarge.md

 tickets_per_validator: 2
 ```

-* The JAM Toaster can support 5 XLarge configurations
+* The JAM Toaster can support 5 XLarge configurations.